BEDFORD WHO CHARITY CON 6

 The Kings House is on Ampthill Road, Bedford MK42 9AZ.
 This is on the south side of the town.
 Ampthill Road is the A6, accessed by the turn off from the A421, the Bedford bypass linking the M1 and the A1.
 The King's House is about a mile and a half from the main railway station (about half an hour's walk).
 If you want to get a bus from the railway station to the venue, you need to walk across to Bedford bus station (five minutes' walk) and get the number 2 bus to Elstow Park and Ride.
 There are three buses an hour.
 Elstow Park and Ride is on the A6; when you get there, you'll need to walk 500 yards north to get to The King's House.
 (There's also a taxi rank at the railway station.)

 (The venue is closer to Bedford St John's railway station, but this is a branch line and the train services are infrequent.
 Probably best avoided unless you're used to using it!)

 The convention's doors will be open from 9.30 a.m.; earlier if we can manage it.
 The event starts at 10.00.

 Bedford is right between the A1 and the M1 (and there's a fast dual carriageway linking the two to Bedford); it's about 45 minutes' drive from the M25.
 Both roads tend to be pretty fast on Saturdays.

-There is parking available on the University campus; please arrive in good time to be assured of a space.
-It is pay-and-display, but it's also inexpensive.
+There is parking available at the venue; please arrive in good time to be assured of a space.

 Trains to Bedford are excellent and frequent.
 London trains go from St Pancras / King's Cross (the two stations are next door to each other and are linked); fast trains take just 35 minutes and stopping trains take just under an hour.
 (Adult day return ticket is £16.10*.)